-After enjoying a sunny and warm location on the porch or patio all summer, it’s time to bring potted plants indoors for the winter before the temperatures dip below 50 degrees F. (10 C.) in the early fall.
-A few precautionary steps will need to be taken, however, to bring these plants safely inside without bugs also hitching a ride.
+After enjoying a sunny and warm location on the porch or patio all summer, it’s time to bring potted plants indoors for the winter before the temperatures dip below 50 F. (10 C.) in the early fall.
+Take a few precautionary steps to bring these plants safely inside without bugs hitching a ride.

 How to Bring Plants Inside Without Bugs

 Follow these simple steps for removing insects from plants brought inside so your plants will be happy and healthy all winter.

 Give each plant a visual inspection.
 Look under leaves for egg sacks and bugs, as well as discoloration and holes in the leaves.
 If you see a bug or two, hand pick them from the plant and drown in a cup of warm soapy water.
 If you find more than one or two bugs, a thorough washing with insecticidal soap will be needed.

 Don’t forget to inspect indoor houseplants at this time too.
 Indoor ornamental pests may be living on houseplants and move over to incoming plants in the fall so they can enjoy a fresh meal.

 Mix insecticidal soap according to package directions and wash off an inconspicuous leaf, then wait for three days.
 If the washed leaf shows no signs of soap burn (discoloration), then it’s safe to wash the entire plant with the insecticidal soap.